Selina Rychiger: Career

+Rychiger and Selina Gafner sweep a rock at the 2026 Players' Championship in Steinbach, Manitoba.

 To begin the 2024–25 season, Team Schwaller finished runner-up to Anna Hasselborg at the 2024 Oslo Cup.
 The following week, they won the 2024 Stu Sells Oakville Tankard, defeating Kayla Skrlik in the final.
 They also reached the semifinals at both the 2024 Women's Masters Basel and the 2024 Stu Sells Toronto Tankard in October 2024.
 Despite losing the Swiss qualifier for the 2024 European Curling Championships to Team Tirinzoni, they bounced back with three consecutive tour victories at the S3 Group Curling Stadium Series, the 2024 Western Showdown and the Mercure Perth Masters.
 In the new year, they advanced to another final at the 2025 International Bernese Ladies Cup before being beaten by the Tirinzoni rink.
 At the Swiss championship, Team Schwaller went 4–1 through the round robin before beating Tirinzoni in the 1 vs. 2 game, advancing to the best-of-three final against Corrie Hürlimann.
 After winning the first game, the team suffered consecutive losses to finish with the silver medal.
 They ended their season at the Sun City Cup where they made their eighth final, losing to Isabella Wranå.
 In addition to the tour, Team Schwaller competed in all five Slam events during the season, however, were unsuccessful in qualifying at all of them.

+During the 2025–26 season, Schwaller would continue their success on the world curling tour, winning the 2025 Oslo Cup and the 2025 AMJ Campbell Shorty Jenkins Classic.
+Team Schwaller would also improve in their performance at the Grand Slam events, qualifying for the playoffs in 3 events, and making the semifinals at the 2025 Tour Challenge and the 2025 GSOC Tahoe, losing in both semifinals to compatriots Tirinzoni.
+However, they would beat Tirinzoni at the 2026 Swiss Curling Championships, beating Tirinzoni 2–1 in the best-of-three final.
+This would qualify Schwaller to represent Switzerland at the 2026 World Women's Curling Championship, their first World Women's Curling Championship.
+There, they would impressively finish the round robin with an 11–1 record, finishing in first place and earning a bye to the semifinals.
+They would go on to beat Sweden in the semifinals, and then Canada's Kerri Einarson 7–5 in the final to win their first World Women's title.

 Personal life

-Rychiger and her teammates are employed as soldier athletes.
+As of 2026, Rychiger was a sports science student.